soarqin/DSP_Mods/UXAssist/README.md

     - Enable game window resize
     - Remember window position and size on last exit
     - Convert Peace-Mode saves to Combat-Mode on loading
+    - Scale up mouse cursor
+      - Note: This will enable software cursor mode, which may cause mouse movement lag on heavy load.
     - Mod manager profile based save folder
       - Save files are stored in `Save\<ProfileName>` folder.
       - Will use original save location if matching default profile name.